samwell-ho/openpgp-ca/doc/src/details.md

  the CA admin.
 - The CA admin then needs to import this new user key into OpenPGP CA, which then automatically certifies the specified uids of the user's new key.

-Currently, handling new keys in this decentralized manner is more complicated than centralized generation (as described above).
-However, simplifying this workflow is the main goal of OpenPGP CA 2.0

 # What happens on the OpenPGP CA admin side